Time for Some Birthday Ideas, Tel Aviv Style

 So, the year is 5780 and a happy family are celebrating a birthday in Tel Aviv.
 Sound like some sort of dystopian future?
 Nope, that family is yours, and you’ve either been cryogenically frozen or you’re now adhering to the Israeli calendar, which started less than 6,000 years ago.
 Anyway, you may feel like 6,000, but you’re actually just turning [insert number lower than 6,000 here], so get out of bed in your Plum home, grumpy face, (that’s you, not the name of your accommodation) and get a new perspective on the world.
 You’re in one of the holiest countries on Earth, although Tel Aviv doesn’t really feel like that.
 It’s even more modern than you, as of today, and its energy will make a success of your birthday.

 It can be stressful planning a birthday, especially in the heat of a Tel Aviv summer.
-Don’t worry, we here at Plum Guide are here to walk you through the process of Tel Aviv birthday ideas, from the ideal presents to where to throw the party.
+Don’t worry, we here at Plum Guide are here to walk you through the process of birthday ideas for Tel Aviv, from the ideal presents to where to throw the party.

 When it comes to celebrating a birthday, you can’t really go wrong with a restaurant, can you?
 For high-end local food, book a table at the OCD Restaurant, which has an obsessive-compulsive attention to detail.
 Seafood is on the menu at the Kitchen Market, while meat and wine make for something a little more romantic and traditional at the acclaimed Hatraklin Bistro Meat & Wine.